 Make it easy for people to contact you

 In case someone wants to get in touch with you, you must make sure it is easy for people to do so.
 Have a contact page with your details and a contact form.
 Contact form is one of the elements you need to make a new site awesome.

 Use the same avatar, same nickname, same logo wherever you are spending your time online.
 Make it all consistent with your site to get the best branding effect.
 Spend some time on creating a great header section.
 Create a nice logo and have a user friendly navigation.
 It is the most prominent position on your site and the first thing visitors see.

 Be SEO friendly

 Search engines can send you a lot of traffic.
 Learn the basics, know your keywords, write interesting headlines, and focus on creating thrilling content that helps people solve their problems.
 Help search engines send you traffic by changing your permalinks to include your post keywords in your URL’s.
+Matt Cutts, the SEO guru of Google, said that WordPress solves majority of your SEO issues.
 See more search engine tips here.